 - building any solid core structures or cribs

+For more details, see the Okanagan Large Lakes Foreshore Protocol.
 For additional information and access to all application materials and guides, please see the Land Use - Private Moorage page on the Government of BC website.